Burnaby Mountain is a park overlooking Metro Vancouver. On the mountain is Simon Fraser University, a conservation area and walking trails.

 Dogs are permitted on leash in the park at Burnaby Mountain, and mountain biking is allowed in most areas.
 For more information on hikes at Burnaby Mountain, check out the Vancouver Trails website.

-If you are looking for a place to eat after hiking around Burnaby Mountain or playing frisbee on the lawns, then check out Horizons Restaurant.
-It boasts some of the Lower Mainland’s finest views.
-It’s a bit expensive, but a nice treat.
+If you are looking for a place to eat after hiking around Burnaby Mountain or playing frisbee on the lawns, you used to be able to visit Horizons Restaurant.
+It boasted some of the Lower Mainland’s finest views.
+The restaurant closed in early 2020 (which was actually before the COVID-19 pandemic got serious and forced many other restaurants to close too).
+A new restaurant has since taken its place.
+It’s called Mintara.

 How to Get to Burnaby Mountain